sowmyah22/End-To-End-Data-science-project/README.md

-# Students Performance In Exams
+# Prediction of Students Performance In Exams

- To develop an application which predict the performance of students in the exams
+ An application which predicts the performance of students in the exams .
+The app displays a web page to enter the necessary details based on data the predictions are displayed

 ## Description of the data

    The dataset consist of the marks secured by the students of high school in various subjects